nek009/ROS2_information/docs/rclcpp/making_package_of_component_node.md

 * Prepare plural constructor for a use as component and as normal.

 ### Making a class a inheritance of a node class
-A node created by the option `--library-name` is not a inheritance of `rclcpp::Node`.
+A node created by the option `--library-name` is not a inheritance of `rclcpp::Node` and no include file about it, `rclcpp/rclcpp.hpp`.
 So you must make it inherit the class.

 ### Setting macro